-Feeding / Dysphagia Evaluation
+Feeding / Dysphagia Evaluation and Treatment

 We will make sure that the oral motor and sensory systems are intact and not interfering with or contributing to your child’s feeding disorder and swallowing problems.
 We also look at your child’s overall muscle tone, respiration and phonation, ribcage development and movement, indicators of tongue and lip tie, reflux, allergy or other GI issues, and behaviors that may pertain to feeding and swallowing.

-Oral Pharyngeal Motility Study
+Oral Pharyngeal Motility Study - Modified Barium Swallow Study

 An Oral Pharyngeal Motility Study (OPMS) or Modified Barium Swallow Study (MBS), the “gold standard” evaluation of swallowing, is a videofluoroscopic (videotaped x-ray) study of oral (mouth), pharyngeal (throat) and upper esophageal anatomy and physiology to allow for more through evaluation of your child’s swallowing abilities.

 Your child will swallow a variety of his or her foods and liquids coated with barium.
 A contrast substance that enables the food to show up on x-ray.
 This study of swallowing provides information about the risks of aspiration.
 We will use the results of this evaluation to guide treatment programming specific to your child’s specific needs.